youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

 *   `kSbSystemPropertyCertificationScope`

     The certification scope that identifies a group of devices.
-*   `kSbSystemPropertyBase64EncodedCertificationSecret`

-    The HMAC-SHA256 base64 encoded symmetric key used to sign a subset of the query parameters from the application startup URL.
 *   `kSbSystemPropertyChipsetModelNumber`

     The full model number of the main platform chipset, including any vendor-